 Quinoa makes for a delicious meat free option in these Southwest Quinoa Stuffed Peppers.
+They’re packed with cheese and bean goodness.

 Welcome to another edition of #MEATLESSMONDAY Our hosts this week are Quinoa, an ancient grain that is all the rage, and red bell pepper.
 No. I’m not jumping on the bandwagon.
 I’ve known about and used quinoa YEARS ago.
 I just haven’t eaten it recently because I wasn’t sure if S would appreciate it.
 Still not sure if he does.